7 days by cncdivi

-At the end of my first article, “10 Things Beginning CNC Milling Users Need to Succeed“, I promised a second installment.
-It’s taken a little longer than I had hoped (things always seem to), but with the help of our good friends at CNCZone, I now have 10 More Things to help the beginner succeed:
+In the conclusion of my initial piece, “10 Things Beginning CNC Milling Users Need to Succeed”, I committed to a follow-up part.
+Though it took slightly longer than I anticipated (as things often do), with the assistance of our trusted allies at CNCZone, I now present 10 Additional Tips to aid the novice in achieving success:

 1. Get a copy of Machinery’s Handbook and compare it to the information in a tooling catalog

 The folks on the ‘Zone were adamant about the importance of Machinery’s Handbook.
 I have one, in fact, I have 2 different editions of Machinery’s Handbook and one edition of another handbook, and I have a confession to make: I refer to them very seldom.
 I might not refer to them at all except for my work on the G-Wizard Machinist’s Calculator which includes a lot of information I cross check there.
 If I were stuck on a dessert island with no Internet collection, I would insist on a Machinery’s Handbook to help me in my machine tasks.
 But, as it stands, I’m a big believer in having Internet access in the shop because I find I use it constantly to look up all sorts of things.
 Therefore, I am modifying this one slightly to read that you should get a copy of Machinery’s Handbook, but then grab a tooling catalog and compare the information in the two.
 I suggest this for a couple of reasons.
 First, you’ll learn your way around the handbook as well as a tooling catalog (they’re all pretty similar) more quickly with a task like this.
 Get some endmill manufacturer’s pdf catalog, for example.
 I’m not going to give you a link because you also need to know how to find stuff like that on Google.
 Just be sure you pick one from one of the big brands like Sandvik or Kennametal because those catalogs have tons of valuable technical information on how to get the best performance out of the tools.